denzil-daniels-204525918/Price-aggregator-comparison-app/Use Case Diagrams.md

 * Advertiser
 * System

-### **Explanation of the Diagram**

-- **Actors & Roles**
+**Actors & Roles**
-  - User searches for products, compares prices, and subscribes to price alerts.
+* User searches for products, compares prices, and subscribes to price alerts.
 A login option gets promted to get the user to register an account, so the system can better cater to the users needs.
-  - Retailer provides updated pricing and promotional items.
+* Retailer provides updated pricing and promotional items.
-  - Admin manages system data and ensures accuracy.
+* Admin manages system data and ensures accuracy.
-  - Data Provider supplies aggregated pricing information from multiple sources.
+* Data Provider supplies aggregated pricing information from multiple sources.
-  - Advertiser publish promotional deals to attract customers.
+* Advertiser publish promotional deals to attract customers.
-  - System processes user queries, stores data, and sends notifications.
+* System processes user queries, stores data, and sends notifications.

 **Relationships**
 1. Generalization (Inheritance)<br/>